CBT notes with clinical review example

 Emotion: hopeless (0%), depressed (0%).

-We used this challenged thought and linked it back into the formulation (Beck formulation).
+Used this challenged thought and linked it back into the formulation (Beck formulation).
 James was able to see how his negative automatic thoughts are driven by his core beliefs and rules for living.

 Treatment Plan:

-We are using Becks cognitive model of depression.
+Beck cognitive model of depression.

-We have completed thought psycho education and thought challenging with the view to moving towards working on rules for living and core beliefs.
+Next steps: Moving towards working on rules for living and core beliefs.
 We will incorporate behavioural experiments to test out new rules/beliefs.

 Risk Assessment